 Suddenly Max starts running.
 Karl asks where he’s going.
 Why, he’s going to chase his dragon, of course!
 Just as in the first book, his brothers join in the fun as they become intrigued by his game of words.
 Where does this game take them?
 How much fun do they have playing with words?
 Well, I guess you’re going to have to read it to find out for yourself!

 I would say that this book is best for Kinder- 2nd.
-However, I know that my students would enjoy.
+However, I know that my students would enjoy it.
 So, go to your local library or local bookstore and pick it up.